OpenMDAO/POEMs/POEM_059.md

 percent: unitless/100, percentage
 ```

-This will allow use of percent to dec conversions as seen below
+This will allow use of percent to unitless conversions as seen below

 ```python
 import openmdao.api as om